-Which city is cheaper, Nags Head or Miami?
+Which place is cheaper, Nags Head or Miami?

 These are the overall average travel costs for the two destinations.

 Which city is more affordable and which is best for your travel style?
 If you're trying to figure out where to go next, comparing the travel costs between Miami and Nags Head can help you decide which place is right for you.

 Miami is a popular tourist destination and a modern city in South Florida.
 It has beautiful white beaches, crystal blue waters, cosmopolitan neighborhoods, impressive shopping, and excellent dining opportunities.
 It is also a gateway to the Florida Keys, which is another popular destination in South Florida.

 Miami is the second most populated city in Florida and the metropolitan area is the most populated in the state with more than 5.4 million people.
 It's also the 7th largest metro area in the country.
 The city sits between the Atlantic Ocean to the east and the Everglades to the west.
 It covers 110 miles north to south but is a narrow 20 miles east to west.